-Lymph nodes are present in virtually every part of the body.
+Lymph nodes are present in almost every part of the body.
 They are more prominent in some areas than others.
-As part of the immune system, they keep our bodies healthy and safe when disease-causing entities invade the body.
+As part of the immune system, they keep our bodies healthy and safe from disease-causing organisms.

-In this article, we will discuss swollen lymph nodes under the jaw, what causes them to become obvious, and how they are treated.
+In this article, we will discuss swollen lymph nodes under the jaw, what makes them become obvious, and how a swollen lymph node is treated.

 Causes Of Swollen Lymph Nodes Under Jaw

-Swelling of the lymph nodes under the jaw is mostly due to an infection in the head and neck region.
+Swollen nodes under the jaw are mostly due to an infection in the head and neck region.
 This may be:

 - It appears ‘suddenly’

-- You have an infection in your throat, ear, mouth and so on
+- You have an infection in your throat, ear or mouth

 - It is painful when you touch it